T-Bag: Plot

 Towards the end of each series, T-Bag and T-Shirt would inevitably have a huge argument and she would take his magic from him (except in Turn on to T-Bag, which turned out to be her downfall) before kicking him out.
 He would then team up with the girl, and the final episode would usually show T-Bag stealing the collected items back and being within striking distance of victory only to be thwarted at the last second and apparently destroyed, although this was usually temporary.

 Tallulah Bag (Estensen) was finally destroyed for good in the last episode of T-Bag and the Revenge of the T-Set and replaced by her sister Tabatha Bag.
 Although their roles as the villain remained the same, with T-Shirt still by her side, the two characters were quite different.
 Whereas Tallulah would attempt to keep calm and composed often in attempts to impress people, Tabatha was prone to being over-dramatic and lost her temper.
 The departure of Tallulah and arrival of Tabatha also caused a role reversal in regards to T-Shirt, as he became more competent and level-headed against her silliness and tendency to rush into situations (to the point that, in Pearls of Wisdom, he was able to successfully deliver one of the titular pearls to T-Bag on two occasions, only for her to immediately lose it both times - not that it stopped her inevitably blaming him for her failure).
 One common trait was that although both Tallulah and Tabatha spent most of the series as comic relief, both would become very menacing when needed (usually in the last episode).

-The final series, Take Off With T-Bag, broke the mould the previous series had set.
-This time T-Bag was the protagonist and travelled in her spaceship with both T-Shirt (who was willingly working for her now) and a new character named Tow Ling Shirt who was T-Shirt's Chinese cousin.
+The final series, Take Off With T-Bag, broke the mould the previous series had set and was based on a story recently released in the book The Amazing Adventures of T-Bag, where T-Bag was the protagonist who had to collect items herself; previously the role of the juvenile female lead.
+This final series saw her travelling in a spaceship with both T-Shirt (who was willingly working for her now) and a new character named Tow Ling Shirt; T-Shirt's Chinese cousin.
 She spent the series collecting golden envelopes which were leading to her birthday surprise.
 In the final episode of the series, she found that she had been on a wild goose chase while Granny Bag set up a surprise party for her during the distraction.
 T-Bag, in a rare show of heart, declared that the greatest gift of all was friendship just before she had her birthday cake splattered all over her.